haqqeez/DLC/README.md

 - You have video files with an unusually small size (default < 1M; can be changed)
 - You have already ran DLC (checks for "DLC" in the filenames in the BehavCam folders)
 - You don't have either a concatenated avi file (*_concat.avi) or a 0.avi file
+- You do not have a DLC_env virtual environment setup in your home directory

 If you have concatenation set to True (by default) then...